Emergency Dentistry in Missoula, MT

 Continue reading to learn more about emergency dentistry in Missoula, MT.

 - What are common dental emergencies, and how do I handle them?

 - What happens during my emergency dental appointment in Missoula?

 - What if my tooth cannot be saved?

-In some cases it may difficult to determine if your situation is truly an emergency.
-If this is the case for you, we encourage you to call us.
-We can assess your situation over the phone, determine if you need immediate attention, and even instruct you on the best way to handle your situation until you can get to our office.
+In some cases, it may be challenging to determine whether your situation is truly an emergency.
+If this is the case for you, we encourage you to call our Missoula, MT dental office.
+We can assess your situation over the phone, determine whether you need immediate attention, and even instruct you on the best way to handle your situation until you can get to our office.

-In emergency situations you may feel panicked and you might consider going to the ER.
-Always call Nelson Dentistry first for dental emergencies because the emergency room is not properly equipped to handle broken or knocked out teeth.
+In emergency situations, you may feel panicked, and you might consider going to the ER.
+Always call Nelson Dentistry first for dental emergencies because the emergency room is not adequately equipped to handle broken or knocked-out teeth.
 You will save yourself time, money, and stress by contacting your dentist in Missoula first.

-Understanding how to handle dental emergencies can make the situation less stressful.
+Understanding common dental emergencies in Missoula and how to handle these stressful situations can make the ordeal less scary.
 Here are some common emergency situations and tips on what you can do until you get to Nelson Dentistry.

 - Chipped or broken teeth: If your tooth is broken, gather the pieces and contact Nelson Dentistry right away.
 If your tooth is chipped, it may not require immediate attention.
-Contact our office to assess your tooth over the phone.
+Contact our office to have your tooth assessed over the phone.

 - A lost or broken restoration: Losing an old filling or crown can be painful.
 Your tooth will need to be repaired in order to prevent further damage or decay from occurring.